 What is the difference between a bay window and a bow window?

-A bay window has three panels — a large center panel flanked by two angled side panels — creating a sharp, angular projection.
-A bow window uses four to six equal panels arranged in a gentle curve, creating a softer, more rounded appearance.
-Bay windows are generally more affordable; bow windows offer a wider view and more dramatic exterior appearance.
+A bay window has three panels — a large center picture panel flanked by two angled side panels—creating a sharp, angular projection.
+A bow window uses four to six equal panels arranged in a gentle curve, creating a softer, rounded appearance.
+Bay windows are generally more affordable, while bow windows offer a wider panoramic view and a more dramatic exterior appearance.

 How much does bay or bow window installation cost in Albany, NY?

-Bay and bow windows are premium installations that cost more than standard flat windows due to their size, structural requirements, and multi-panel configuration.
-In Albany, homeowners can generally expect to invest $2,500–$6,000+ per bay or bow window installation depending on size, style, number of panels, glass package, and structural conditions.
-We'll provide a firm, written quote after measuring your home.
+Bay and bow windows are premium architectural installations that cost more than standard flat windows due to their massive size, custom mini-roofs, and complex structural requirements.
+In Albany, homeowners can generally expect to invest $2,500–$6,000+ per bay or bow window installation depending on the size, style, glass package, and existing structural conditions.
+We'll provide a firm, written quote after measuring your home, and we offer excellent financing options.

 How long does bay or bow window installation take?

-Most bay and bow window installations are completed in a single day.
-More complex installations — particularly those requiring significant structural work, custom framing, or exterior trim details — may extend to two days.
-We'll give you a specific timeline during your free estimate.
+Most bay and bow window installations are efficiently completed by our crew in a single day.
+More complex installations — particularly those requiring significant structural reframing, new exterior skirt roofing, or custom interior trim details—may extend to two days.
+We will give you a highly specific timeline during your free estimate.

 Do bay and bow windows require structural modifications?

-Yes, in most cases.
-Bay and bow windows are heavy and project beyond the wall plane, so they require a properly sized structural header above the opening and adequate support below — either a knee wall, steel cables, or a bracket system.
-Our crew assesses and prepares the structural opening as part of every installation.
+Yes, in almost all cases.
+Because bay and bow windows are heavy and project completely beyond the exterior wall plane, they require a properly sized structural header above the opening and adequate support below — typically utilizing a knee wall, hidden steel cables, or a heavy-duty bracket system.
+Our crew assesses and safely prepares the structural opening as part of every standard installation.

 Can I add a window seat to my bay or bow window?

-Yes.
-The seat board at the base of a bay or bow window can be finished as a window seat, and we can frame it to accommodate built-in storage below.
-This is a popular option for living rooms and reading nooks.
-Discuss your goals during your in-home estimate and we'll plan accordingly.
+Absolutely.
+The interior seat board at the base of a bay or bow window can be beautifully finished as a functional window seat, and we can even frame it to accommodate built-in storage below.
+This is a highly popular upgrade for living rooms and reading nooks.
+Discuss your vision during your in-home estimate and we'll design it accordingly.

 What areas do you serve?

-We serve Albany and the greater Capital District, including Schenectady, Troy, Latham, Cohoes, Guilderland, Bethlehem, Colonie, Clifton Park, Saratoga Springs, and surrounding communities.
-Contact us to confirm service in your specific area.
+We proudly serve Albany and the greater Capital District, including Schenectady, Troy, Latham, Cohoes, Guilderland, Bethlehem, Colonie, Clifton Park, Saratoga Springs, and surrounding communities.
+Contact us today to confirm service in your specific neighborhood.

 Get Your Free Bay and Bow Window Installation Estimate in Albany, NY

-Ready to stop losing heat through old, inefficient windows?
-Contact Herman Exterior Homes today to schedule your free in-home estimate.
-We'll assess your windows, explain your options, and give you a written quote with no pressure and no obligation.
-Call us or fill out our contact form — we typically respond within one business day
+Ready to transform your home with stunning natural light, expanded space, and incredible curb appeal?
+Contact the trusted local experts at Herman Exterior Homes today to schedule your free in-home estimate.
+We'll expertly assess your current windows, explain your design and financing options, and give you a firm, written quote with zero pressure and no obligation.
+Call us at (518) 817-1787 or fill out our contact form — we typically respond within one business day!